nstack/stackhut/docs/index.rst

 Welcome to StackHut's documentation!
 ====================================

+.. note:: The classical python "StackHut Toolkit" is deprecated, in favor of a more robust, compiled implementation.
+This here is kept for historical purpose, and unfortunetly will not receive any significant work/love going forwards.
+We will however have a new open-source implementation that you can follow available shortly.

 Thank you for browsing our documentation.
 Please let us know at docs@stackhut.com if anything is unclear or you find a mistake.
 Better still, submit a pull-request using the link at the top-right.

 Check out :ref:`getting_started_index` for a quick guide to both using and creating APIs on StackHut.